 Establishing an Interest on Lawyers’ Trust Accounts (“IOLTA”) Account

+We realize that it will take some of your valuable time to establish your IOLTA account, and we appreciate your efforts.
 You will find the process of establishing an IOLTA account easier than you probably now imagine.
-Your IOLTA account is commonly referred to as your “trust account,” since the funds in the IOLTA account are held by you in trust for your client until fees and costs are earned and billed to the client, at which time they can then be transferred to another appropriate location.
+Your IOLTA account is commonly referred to as your “trust account,” since the funds in the IOLTA account are held by you in trust for your client until fees and costs are earned and billed to the client, at which time they can then be transferred to your business account.
 Please work directly with your bank to establish your IOLTA account.
 Please fax or mail to the HSBA a copy of a voided check or deposit slip, once you have your new IOLTA account established.
 For more detailed information, please review below both “Complying with Rule 11” and “Notice to Financial Institution–Form 2” (which is the form you should give to your bank regarding establishing your trust account.)

 Each year in November or early December, the Hawaii State Bar Association (“HSBA”) will send you a HSBA Registration Statement for the following year.
 Part of that registration information package will be your “IOLTA Certification,” which is a simple one-page form.
 To meet your IOLTA reporting requirements, you need to complete and include that form with your yearly HSBA registration.
 Thus, once you have the IOLTA account set up, maintenance of your IOLTA account is relatively easy.
 Please report to the HSBA any changes in the location of your IOLTA trust account.
-We wish you the very best in your practice of law, and thank you again for your cooperation.
+We wish you the very best in your practice of law, and we thank you again for your cooperation.

 Downloads: